Learn about the difference between CSAT (Customer Satisfaction) vs NPS (Net Promoter Score) and the best practice of using each to collect feedback.

 Customer Satisfaction is a parameter that has been used for a long time to measure customer satisfaction.
 It is mostly conducted on a scale of 1 to 5.
 It was not until 2003 that the Net Promoter Score (NPS) came into the picture to measure customer loyalty.

 CSAT surveys are convenient for researchers.
 It is mostly applied where immediate feedback is expected.
 It is a great solution for establishing immediate customer interaction with direct feedback.
+To learn more check out this really helpful guide on CSAT vs. NPS.

-The best results come from combining CSAT and NPS survey options.
+The best results come from combining CSAT vs NPS survey options.
 This customer feedback strategy will help get a baseline score like NPS with additional feedback that can be helpful in understanding actionable insights.
 In addition to combining CSAT and NPS together, applying conditional logic can be a great tool to ask relevant questions to your customers.

 Question 1 – How likely is it that you would recommend us (company, product or service) to a friend or colleague?